-5 Tips for Controlling Dust Mites
+7 Tips for Controlling House Dust Mites

 These microscopic spider-like critters are a leading cause of allergies and asthma.
 Here's how to fight back.

-Found in nearly all homes, dust mites like warm, moist areas - such as your bed.
-Experts estimate that up to 2,000 of these microscopic cousins to spiders can live in just one ounce of mattress dust.
+Found in nearly all homes, dust mites like warm, moist areas such as your bed.
+Experts estimate that up to 2,000 of these microscopic cousins to spiders and ticks can live in just one ounce of mattress dust.
 And that could mean a lot of sneezing and wheezing if you're sensitive to them.
 A protein found in their feces and decaying bodies makes dust mites one of the leading causes of allergies and asthma.

 1. Use allergen-proof bedding.
 Encase your mattress and pillows in allergen-blocking covers.
 These covers prevent dust mites from taking over your bed.
 Put a vinyl cover on your box springs.

-2. Wash bedding weekly in hot water-above 130 degrees.
+2. Wash bedding weekly in hot water above 130 degrees.
 Launder mattress pads, blankets and comforter covers at least once a month and more often if you suffer from allergies.
 If you can't wash in hot water, put the bedding in a hot dryer (at least 130 degrees) for 20 minutes, and then wash and dry as usual.

 4. Use a vacuum with a HEPA (high-efficiency particulate air) filter.
 Or simply buy vacuum bags made specifically for allergens.

-5. Buy washable stuffed toys.
+6. Buy washable stuffed toys.
 You can kill dust mites in stuffed animals by putting them in a plastic zipper bag and storing in the freezer overnight, but this cold treatment won't get rid of the allergens.
 Instead, buy only stuffed toys that you can wash regularly with the bedding.